-Mike Jansen is the current Campbell County Sheriff and is serving his second term which started January 2019.
-Mike has been a professional law enforcement officer for 36 years, serving as a police officer in the cities of Newport, Erlanger, Fort Thomas and for Campbell County Police Department.
+Mike Jansen is the current Campbell County Sheriff and is serving his third term which started January 2019.
+Mike has been a professional law enforcement officer for 40+ years, serving as a police officer in the cities of Newport, Erlanger, Fort Thomas and for Campbell County Police Department.
 He also served 5 years as the Commonwealth Detective for the Campbell County Commonwealth’s Attorney Office (CAO).

 In 2008, he was named Kentucky Crime Prevention Officer of the Year while working for the Fort Thomas Police Department.

 In addition to his work as a police officer, Mike was a licensed real estate agent for Jansen Realty in Fort Thomas from 1988 to 2015.
 Mike worked with buyers and sellers of real estate to help them make informed decisions in real-estate transactions.
 Mike’s experience in these endeavors made him able to take over as Sheriff and hit the ground running.

 Since being elected Campbell County Sheriff in 2015, Mike’s crowning achievement was receiving the Certificate of Accreditation from the Kentucky Association of Chiefs of Police in the summer of 2017 and received a re-accreditation certificate in 2022.
 Accreditation is a progressive and time-proven way of helping institutions evaluate and improve their overall performance.
 The cornerstone of this strategy lies in the promulgation of standards containing a clear statement of professional objectives.
 Participating administrators then conduct a thorough analysis to determine how existing operations can be adapted to meet these objectives.
 When the procedures are in place, a team of independent professionals is assigned to verify that all applicable standards have been successfully implemented.
 The process culminates with a decision by an authoritative body that the institution is worthy of accreditation.